 • Weight multiplier for freight trains

 Real freight trains are much longer and heavier compared to the short trains for passenger service.
-However, this cannot be simulated in the game, since every "freight" (including passengers) have a predefined weight, and the lenght of trains is somewhat limited.
+However, this cannot be simulated in the game, since every "freight" (including passengers) have a predefined weight, and the length of trains is somewhat limited.
 To work around this problem, a weight multiplier has been introduced for everything but passengers.
 This makes freight trains much heavier, which combined with realistic acceleration has a great influence on gameplay, especially in hilly terrain when a heavy freight train has to crawl up a long sloped track.

 • Vehicle sets

-The original vehicles were neither balanced nor (from todays perspective) graphically pleasing.
+The original vehicles were neither balanced nor (from today's perspective) graphically pleasing.
 By now countless vehicle sets have been released, most of them based on real railways from all over the world.
 The choice is up to the player, depending on the scenario and personal preference.
 In addition to vehicle sets there are also sets that include new industries and freight types, thus enriching gameplay even more.

 A final remark: Using monorail or MagLevs is unrealistic by definition.